 Poland – Lake shoreline (a) WAW four classes, (b) result of the comparison of WAW and BDOT-PTWP, and (c, d) BDOT-PTWP overlay on the aerial orthophoto and Sentinel-2, respectively.

-Currently we are focusing on the analysis of the vegetation along the streams and waterways as they are important for biodiversity.
-We are investigating various Copernicus products in particularly HRL Water&Wetness, Tree Cover Density, Dominant Leaf Type, Small Woody Features as well as local component – Riparian Zones.
-The results from Poland and Norway will be compared as a means to describe and understand the content of the dataset and its relevance for environmental monitoring.
+In Task 5.2, we focused on the analysis of vegetation along streams and watercourses, as these are important for biodiversity.
+The work carried out mainly involved the Copernicus product from the local component – Riparian Zones as well as Riparian Zones Changes.
+A high resolution layers from Copernicus – HRL Small Woody Features.
+The results from Poland and Norway were compared to describe and understand the content of the dataset and its suitability for environmental monitoring.